Newspaper Research Guide

 After you click on

-guided search you will get a search screen with three sections.
+this phrase you will get a search screen with three lines.

 - Type in the word “newspapers” in the first space (make